 On 30 January 1933 the National Socialist party led by Hitler came to power in Germany.
 Hitler, as Chancellor of Germany, immediately announced legal action against Germany's Jews.
 On 7 April 1933 the Nazis introduced a law for the "Restoration of the civil service".
 This meant that all non-Aryans and Jewish civil servants were dismissed from their positions with the exception of those who either had fought in the Great War or had been in office since August 1914.
 The exemptions should have meant that Bernstein was unaffected but, like almost all Jewish academics, he was deprived of his chair in 1934.
 Bernstein then managed to emigrate with his family to the United States, since the anthropologist Franz Boas had obtained funds to support him for a year at Columbia University and had the agreement of the university that they would offer him a permanent position at the end of the year.
 The university reneged on the agreement to offer him a permanent post, however, which led later to a comment from R A Fisher:-

 But Bernstein, why did you not come to England.
 In England, a handshake from a gentlemen is as good as a signed contract.He taught for the rest of his career at a number of universities in the United States, including Columbia, New York, Syracuse and the Triple Cities College, now part of SUNY-Binghamton.
 He also spent the year 1945-46 unable to gain employment.
 In James R F Kent describes Bernstein's last two years in the United States at Triple Cities College:-

-Since he moved around between universities, Bernstein's scientific output was, as one might expect, greatly reduced after 1934.
+[Bernstein] was a pretty old fellow, nice old guy but he was sick and he wasn't able to stay more than a couple of years.
+When I came he was already in the hospital and so we had to have a substitute take his courses over. ...
+We had a lot of very nice talks and I was really quite honoured to be the head of his department, and he seemed to appreciate my cooperation with his troubles and the fact that he had to teach only undergraduate low level mathematics courses.
+There was no graduate program in those days at all and poor old Felix Bernstein had to teach college algebra; the highest course he taught I guess was first and second year calculus, nothing further.Since he moved around between universities, Bernstein's scientific output was, as one might expect, greatly reduced after 1934.
 He did spend a large amount of his time on social causes when in the United States and on these issues he collaborated with his long time friend Einstein.
 He also put a huge effort into trying to find positions for other European scientists who had been forced to flee from Europe to the United States due to Nazi policies.
 He was aware, however, that his efforts might have consequences that he strongly wished to avoid so he asked that his name should not publicised as he feared his relations who were still in Germany might suffer.
 By 1948 Bernstein was 70 years old and he retired from teaching in the United States returning to Göttingen where he was appointed professor emeritus.
 He also spent time in Rome and Freiburg during these year in retirement.
 Nathan writes in :-

 His interests in the sciences and arts, especially sculpture and architecture, were intense and wide.
 His health never seems to have been robust.Today Bernstein is best remembered by mathematicians for the Schröder-Bernstein Theorem.
 This theorem states:

-This is a vital result in the study of cardinal numbers, indeed a vital result in the development of set theory.
+If each of two sets A and B are equivalent to a subset of the other, then A is equivalent to B.This is a vital result in the study of cardinal numbers, indeed a vital result in the development of set theory.
 When Cantor saw Bernstein's proof he was so impressed that he communicated it to Émile Borel and it was published in Borel's Lecons sur la théorie des fonctions in 1898.
 We mentioned above that the result is known as the Schröder-Bernstein Theorem.
 Ernst Schröder independently published a proof in 1898 but Schröder's proof was later shown to contain an error although the basic idea can be corrected to give a proof.
 In fact the theorem was stated by Cantor in Beiträge zur Begründung der transfiniten Mengenlehre Ⓣ but his justification of the result there is not a rigorous proof (as he himself was aware) and, as we explained above, it was while correcting the proofs of this work that Bernstein, still a high school student, constructed a correct proof.
 In 1905 Bernstein published another important article on transfinite ordinal numbers Über die Reihe der Transfiniten Ordnungszahlen Ⓣ which appeared in Mathematische Annalen.

 Despite this highly significant result in the foundations of pure mathematics, most of Bernstein's activity was in applied mathematics, particularly in statistics, actuarial mathematics and mathematical biology.
 His range of interests were remarkable and he worked on convex functions, isoperimetric problems, the Laplace transform, number theory (including Fermat's Last Theorem), differential equations and the mathematical theory of genetics.
 In a listing of Bernstein's publications covers four pages and contains one hundred and twenty-eight items including papers on :-

 ... economics, anthropology, tuberculosis therapy, human life span, assessing aging from eye lens refraction, polio, age and cancer, and, of course, genetics.It would certainly be fair to say that, outside the world of mathematics, Bernstein is best known for his work on human blood groups and inheritance so we should end this biography by looking briefly at these important contributions.

 Karl Landsteiner, an Austrian scientist, described three human blood groups A, B, and O in 1900.
 Two years later the AB group was discovered by Decastrello and Sturli.
 In 1910 Ludwik Hirszfeld and E von Dungern were the first to argue that blood groups were inherited :-

 Studying 72 families with 102 children, they hypothesized that the A and B antigens were produced by two independent dominant alleles.However, it was not until Berstein's two papers Ergebnisse einer biostatistischen zusammenfassenden Betrachtung über die erblichen Blutstructuren des Menschen Ⓣ (1924) and Zusammenfassende Betrachtungen über die erblichen Blutstructuren des Menschen Ⓣ (1925) that the correct hereditary mechanism was proposed :-

 The correct hypothesis of multiple alleles at one locus was not demonstrated until Bernstein did so in 1924 and 1925.Crow asks:-

-The reason seems to relate to errors in the data being used, partly due to misprints in the published data, but also, perhaps not surprisingly, due to the fact that a child's biological father may not be the husband of the child's mother (often unknown to the husband).
+Why was the earlier incorrect hypothesis so widely accepted from 1910 to 1924?The reason seems to relate to errors in the data being used, partly due to misprints in the published data, but also, perhaps not surprisingly, due to the fact that a child's biological father may not be the husband of the child's mother (often unknown to the husband).